Roni-Boiz/Media-File-Converter/README.md

 ### Introduction

 This document provides a step-by-step guide for deploying a Python-based microservice application on Kubernetes (minikube).
-The application comprises four major microservices: `auth`, `converter`, `database` (MySQL and MongoDB), and `notification`.
+The application comprises four major microservices: `gateway`, `auth`, `converter`, `rabbitmq`, and `notification`.

 ### Prerequisites